ChenWWWeixiang/diagnosis_covid19/README.md

 ----------
  ![image](https://github.com/ChenWWWeixiang/diagnosis_covid19/blob/master/pic/roc_4c.jpg)

 The trained AI system was evaluated on the test cohort.
 We used the receiver operating characteristic (ROC) curves to evaluate the diagnostic accuracy.
 On the test cohort, the ROC curve showed AUC of four categories were respectively 0.9752 (for non-pneumonia), 0.9804 (for CAP), 0.9885 (for influenza) and 0.9745 (for COVID-19).
-Besides, sensitivity and specificity of COVID-19 were 0.9019 and 0.9576.
+Besides, sensitivity and specificity for COVID-19 were 0.8703 and 0.9660, and the multi-way AUC was 0.9781

 In the reader study, the diagnostic accuracy of the AI system outperformed experienced radiologists in two tasks from the outbreak center, with AUC of 0.9869, 0.9727, 0.9585 separately for pneumonia-or-non-pneumonia, CAP-or-COVID-19 and influenza-or-COVID-19 tasks.